filiplipinski/contact-list/README.md

+# Note

+This is my solution to the given task.
+I did every point from the Definition of Done, and I set a high UX goal.
+In addition, I took care of accessibility and wrote unit tests.
+A note on CSS modules, I didn't want to style in pure CSS because classes are not limited in scope, to avoid this I used CSS modules as a quick problem solver for such a small task.

 # TODO

 Please do not fork the repo, clone it and put it in your own github / save it locally.